hiveot/plugins.js/zwavejs/README.md

 # ZwaveJS binding for HiveOT

 This binding connects to a ZWave USB-Stick controller and publishes Wot TD documents and events to the HiveOT message bus.

 ## Status

-This binding is alpha.
-It is functional but breaking changes can still happen.
+This binding is pre-alpha.
+It is converted to use with hiveot hub.

-Binding TODOs:
+TODOs:

-1. Try to reconnect when gateway connection drops
+1. Connect to hiveot Hub
-1. Use a logging handler to choose level and write to file
+1. Reconnect support
 1. Move lib to a typescript library folder reusable by other bindings
-1. Use tinygo to reduce the generated wasm file.
-   This is currently blocked as x/net package isn't supported by tinygo.

 ZWave handling TODOs: